-Around 25% of people with M.E. are severely affected by the condition.
+Around one in four people with M.E. are severely affected by the condition.
 They are left house or bed bound, unable to properly care for themselves or even wash properly, sometimes for many years at a time.

 The NICE guideline for M.E. says: